 Powering your corporate campus with sustainable energy is an excellent way to reduce your carbon footprint.
 There are several ways to achieve this goal.

-• Opt-in for purchasing power from renewable energy sources instead of from fossil fuel sources.
+• Opt-in for purchasing power from renewable energy sources.
 Corporations can enter into a Corporate Power Purchase Agreement (CPPA) to purchase power produced through a sustainable source, typically a solar or wind farm.
 An additional benefit to this type of agreement is that the price is locked in for the term of the contract, protecting your organization against market fluctuations.

 • Invest in your own solar or wind farms on or near your campuses.
 Not only is this an excellent way to reduce your carbon footprint, but it ensures your organization has power in emergencies that might otherwise affect the power grid.